jmerriweather/ex_dhcp/README.md

 ## General Description

 ExDhcp is an instrumentable DHCP GenServer, with an opinionated interface that takes after the `GenStage` design.
 We couldn't use GPL licenced material in-house, so this project was derived from `one_dhcpcd`.

 At the moment, unlike `one_dhcpcd`, it does not implement a full DHCP server, but you *could* use ExDhcp to implement that functionality.

-If you need DHCP functionality for some other purpose (such as [PXE][2] booting), ExDhcp is ideal.
+ExDhcp is ideal for using DHCP functionality for some other purpose, such as [PXE][2] booting.

 If you would like to easily implement distributed DHCP with custom code hooks for custom functionality, ExDhcp might be for you.

 ## Usage Notes